Patsy Cline: Music

 In 1991, MCA records issued her first boxed set, titled The Patsy Cline Collection.
-The album chronicled all of Cline's recorded material for Four Star and Decca Records.
+The album chronicled all of Cline's recorded material for 4 Star and Decca Records.
 The boxed set received positive reviews, notably by Thom Jurek of Allmusic, who rated it five out of five stars.
+Jurek commented:

-Jurek commented, If an artist ever deserved a box set chronicling her entire career, it is Patsy Cline.
+If an artist ever deserved a box set chronicling her entire career, it is Patsy Cline.
 Having recorded 102 sides between 1955 and her death at the age of 30 in 1963, Cline changed not only country music forever, but affected the world of pop, as well.
 Over four CDs, arranged chronologically, the listener gets treated to a story in the development and maturation of a cultural icon who was at least, in terms of her gift, the equal of her legend.
 Rolling Stone listed the box set among their "Women Who Rock: 50 Greatest Albums of All-Time" list.
 Writer Rob Sheffield called Cline "a badass cowgirl drama queen belts some of the torchiest, weepiest country songs ever, hitting high notes that make you sob into your margarita."
 The Patsy Cline Collection would reach number 29 on the Billboard country albums chart in January 1992.
 In 1997, MCA released Live at the Cimarron Ballroom, a rare recording that had recently resurfaced.
 Jeweler Bill Frazee had originally purchased a tape in 1975 that he discovered included Cline's live recording, which took place during July 1961, following Cline's car accident.
 She appeared at the Cimarron Ballroom in Tulsa, Oklahoma, to give a one-night performance.
 Included on the record were unreleased live performances and dialog with the audience.
 The album peaked in the top 40 of the Billboard country albums chart.
 Cline's former MCA label (now MCA Nashville) continues releasing material to this day.
-Cline is listed among the Recording Industry of America's bestselling artists, with a total of over 14 million records sold to date.
+Cline is listed among the Recording Industry of America's bestselling artists, with more than 14 million records sold to date.